 - Identifying data for measuring and showing growth related to inclusion

-Your IPP Regional Coordinator will support your School Leadership Team with the following services:
+The IPP Regional Coordinators are supporting their region’s School Leadership Teams with the following services:

 - Consulting and/or co-planning around action planning for implementation

-- Networking and connecting with other IPP cadre members or grants that can support you in improving inclusive practices
+- Networking and connecting with other IPP cadre members or grants that can support teams in improving inclusive practices

 - Providing access to free resources and materials